Why Knowledge Management Is Reshaping Modern Healthcare

 Explicit vs. Tacit Knowledge: Capturing Both for Better Care

-Effective knowledge management systems differentiate between explicit knowledge and tacit knowledge.
-Explicit knowledge refers to documented information, such as protocols, guidelines, and research papers.
-Tacit knowledge, however, encompasses the experience, intuition, and clinical judgment developed over years of practice.
+Effective knowledge management healthcare programs distinguish between explicit knowledge and tacit knowledge.
+Explicit knowledge includes protocols, guidelines, and research summaries.
+Tacit knowledge includes clinical judgment, workarounds that work, and lessons learned over years of practice.

 Real-World Impact: Improved Safety and Efficiency